Neotys-Labs/neoload-cli/README.md

 NB: When chaining commands, the return code of the whole command is the return code of the **last command**.
 That's why you should not chain the two commands "run" and "test-results junitsla".

-NOTE: When combining NeoLoad projects and YAML-based pipeline declarations, please see [Excluding files from the project upload] (#excluding-files-from-the-project-upload) to ensure that unecessary artifacts aren't included in the project upload process.
+NOTE: When combining NeoLoad projects and YAML-based pipeline declarations, please see [Excluding files from the project upload](#excluding-files-from-the-project-upload) to ensure that unecessary artifacts aren't included in the project upload process.

 ### Support for fast-fail based on SLAs ###